DFHack/dfhack/docs/Compile.rst

 Perl / Strawberry Perl
 ^^^^^^^^^^^^^^^^^^^^^^
-For the code generation parts, you'll need perl with XML::LibXML and XML::LibXSLT.
+For the code generation parts you'll need Perl 5 with XML::LibXML and XML::LibXSLT.
-`Strawberry Perl <http://strawberryperl.com>`_ works nicely for this and includes all of the required packages.
+`Strawberry Perl <http://strawberryperl.com>`_ is recommended as it includes all of the required packages in a single, easy install.

-After install, ensure Perl is in your user's PATH directory.
+After install, ensure Perl is in your user's PATH.
 This can be edited from ``Control Panel -> System -> Advanced System Settings -> Environment Variables``.

-Be sure that all of the following three directories are present, in this order:
+The following three directories must be in PATH, in this order:

 * ``<path to perl>\c\bin``
 * ``<path to perl>\perl\site\bin``
 * ``<path to perl>\perl\bin``

+Be sure to close and re-open any existing ``cmd.exe`` windows after updating your PATH.

 If you already have a different version of Perl (for example the one from Cygwin), you can run into some trouble.
-Either remove the other perl install from PATH, or install XML::LibXML and XML::LibXSLT for it using CPAN.
+Either remove the other Perl install from PATH, or install XML::LibXML and XML::LibXSLT for it using CPAN.

 Build